-Writing VBA code in Excel enables you to create powerful macros that can complete repetitive tasks at the push of a button.
+Writing VBA code in Excel enables you to create powerful macros that can complete repetitive tasks in one click.
 And the VBA editor is where this all happens.

 In this tutorial, we will introduce you to the VBA editor, learn how to customize it to our needs, and see how we can add VBA code.
 Getting familiar with the Visual Basic editor will prepare you for other tutorials where we learn to write code to create macros.